dtc-innovation/dtc-innovation.org/_projects/learning-nodejs.md

 ---
-name: Learning Node.js
+name: Javascript & Node.js
 short_description: |
-  Modern ways of writing web and non-web applications with the Node.js platform.

-  We also design a modern publishing workflow and authoring tooling.
+  Learning JavaScript and Node.js by doing.
+A playful publication readable on the web, as an npm package and as a book.
 labels:
 - Publishing
 - Content Design
-highlights_order: null
+highlights_order: 2
-current_stage: Writing
+current_stage: Writing and workshops
 next_stage: Publisher review
 resources:
   github: https://github.com/oncletom/nodebook